Battle of Đồng Hới

-The Battle of Đồng Hới was a clash between United States Navy warships and Vietnam People's Air Force (VPAF) MiG-17F fighter bombers, several torpedo boats and shore batteries on April 19, 1972, during the Vietnam War.
-This was the first time U.S. warships faced an air attack since the end of World War II.
+The Battle of Đồng Hới was a clash between United States Navy (USN) warships and Vietnam People's Air Force (VPAF) MiG-17F fighter bombers and shore batteries on 19 April 1972, during the Vietnam War.
+This was the second time U.S. warships faced an air attack since the end of World War II, after the USS Liberty incident.

 The Battle for Đồng Hới Gulf involved fierce firefights when Navy ships attempted to stop North Vietnamese troops and supplies transiting the coast highway in North Vietnam from reaching the battle front in Quảng Trị Province.
 The air raid described here marked the end of daylight raids by the Navy.
-Within a few weeks, however, all North Vietnamese resistance at Đồng Hới was suppressed.

 Battle

 The U.S. warships involved were the 7th Fleet flagship, guided missile cruiser USS Oklahoma City, the guided missile frigate USS Sterett, and destroyers USS Lloyd Thomas and USS Higbee.

-The American warships operating in the Gulf of Tonkin were shelling North Vietnamese coastal targets around Đồng Hới, Quảng Bình Province, North Central Coast region near the DMZ along the 17th parallel, the provisional borderline between South Vietnam and North Vietnam when they were attacked by VPAF MiGs in the first air attack on U.S. naval forces in the Vietnam War.
+The American warships operating in the Gulf of Tonkin were shelling North Vietnamese coastal targets around Đồng Hới, Quảng Bình Province, North Central Coast region near the DMZ along the 17th parallel, the provisional borderline between South Vietnam and North Vietnam when VPAF MiGs attacked them in the first air attack on U.S. naval forces in the Vietnam War.

 At approximately 17:00, USS Sterett detected three hostile aircraft approaching the navy ships.
 One of the MiG-17s scored a direct hit on USS Higbee with a BETAB-250 (250 kg) bomb, after failing to hit its target twice on two previous attack runs.
 The explosion destroyed the aft 5 in gun mount which was empty, as the 12-man crew had been evacuated following a "hang fire" (a round stuck in one of the barrels).
 Another MiG-17 simultaneously aimed its bombs at USS Oklahoma City but missed the target.
 The U.S. claims that one of the MiGs was shot down by a Terrier surface-to-air missile from USS Sterett.
 One more MiG disappeared from Sterett's radar along with a Terrier missile fired at it from the frigate, indicating a probable kill.
 A North Vietnamese Styx anti-ship missile was alleged to have been fired and intercepted, but this was not confirmed by official documentation.

-At approximately 18:00 as the US ships withdrew to the northeast, USS Sterett detected two surface targets shadowing the US ships, after 30 minutes, Sterett opened fire on the targets with its 5-inch (127 mm) gun destroying the two suspected North Vietnamese P 6-class torpedo boats.
+At approximately 18:00 as the US ships withdrew to the northeast, USS Sterett detected two surface targets shadowing the US ships; after 30 minutes, Sterett opened fire on the targets with its 5-inch (127 mm) gun and reported destroying the two suspected North Vietnamese P 6-class torpedo boats.
+However, the North Vietnamese navy’s documentary show that they had not participated in any engagement until 27 August.